brunustavares/wiser_Py/wiseflow/Sentinel_F.md

     - WISEflow API credentials and token management functions (`getwftoken`, `encrypt_token`, `decrypt_token`).
     - PHPMailer library and email server (SMTP) settings, including the sender email (`Sentinel_F@uab.pt`).
 - **PHP**: A PHP environment with the `mysqli` and `curl` extensions enabled.
 - **Database**: A MySQL or MariaDB database with the `wiseflow` schema as referenced in the queries.
+The script also creates and uses a temporary table `sentinelf_tmp` for efficient analysis during `monitor` mode execution.
     - Ensure the `wiseflow` database and its tables (`sentinelf_settings`, `flows`, `sentinelf_events`, `sentinelf_event_types`, `students`) exist and are accessible.

 ## Database Schema